I work as both artist and academic. My art is about telling political stories which engage with current issues and

 I focus on participation and community, collaboration, political empowerment, challenging control and hierarchies of authorship.
-I explore the power within narratives, and many voices within a story (heteroglossia).

-I am interested in the aesthetics of protest, and political art; art as a political tool, and the overlap of art and technology - interventions, tactical media.
+I am interested in the aesthetics of protest, political art, art as a political tool, the overlap of art and technology, interventions, tactical media.

-I have recently worked with Augmented Reality and aesthetics of augmentation.

-From 2012-13 I was the Post Doctoral Research Fellow at the University of Bedfordshire, working on the UNESCO project 'Crossing Media Boundaries: Adaptations and New Media Forms of the Book'.
+I have recently worked with Augmented Reality and the aesthetics of augmentation.
+From 2012-13 I was a Research Fellow at the University of Bedfordshire, on the UNESCO project 'Crossing Media Boundaries: Adaptations and New Media Forms of the Book'.
 Here I created two experimental books, exploring the future of the book and Augmented Reality.

 Sherwood Rise, the world's first augmented book on Vimeo